brandon-dacrib/special-disco/cth/README.md

-# Check out the `working` branch if you want to test this
+# Check out the `working` branch if you want to test this locally
 # Task Overview: Run an ALB fronted service in a vpc in ECS

 ## Assumptions